 - Sugar – Golden Syrup, Honey, Agave, White Sugar, Brown Sugar etc

-Because many standard vegan staples such as rice, quinoa, lentils and beans are not allowed when doing vegan keto it can bit of a balancing act.
+Now, because many standard vegan staples such as rice, quinoa, lentils and beans are not allowed when doing vegan keto – it can bit of a balancing act.
 Trying to meet your calorie and protein requirements while restricting your net carbs poses a unique challenge.
-You’ll need to avoid virtually all the foods in the ‘avoid’ list, and restrict your food intake to items on the ‘eat’ list.
-But don’t worry, with a little planning (and our free diet plan) you’ll have no trouble!

-The difference between half a cup and 1 cup of strawberry halves is 4g net carbs.
-With a daily net carb limit of 30g net carbs, you can see how we need to be careful with your portions!
-You’ll need to calculate the macros (calories, carbs, protein and fats) for each of your meals and plan your days accordingly.
+For example the difference between ½ cup and 1 cup of strawberry halves is 4g net carbs.
+With a daily net carb limit of 30g net carbs, you can see how we need to be careful with your portions.

 The diet plan is in pdf format and it contains: